Close

 Artificial Intelligence attack

-Fingerprint attack (developed by Passcape, original idea by Atom)
+Fingerprint attack (developed by Passcape)

 The attack parses input wordlist to generate so-called "fingerprints" used to recover the password.
-The attack is quite effective in finding difficult passwords for big list of hashes or for password history hashes.
+The attack is quite effective in finding difficult passwords for a big list of hashes or for password history hashes.

 Read more...